All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Zepbound shrink lipedema nodules?

-Early clinical reports describe softening of nodular tissue in some patients, but definitive evidence from controlled trials does not yet exist.
+Early clinical reports describe softening of nodular tissue in some patients, but definitive evidence from controlled trials doesn't yet exist.
 The GIP-mediated effects on adipocyte lipolysis and potential anti-fibrotic actions could theoretically reduce nodule size, but expectations should be conservative.
 Established, large fibrous nodules are less likely to respond to any medical therapy .

 How does Zepbound compare to liposuction for lipedema?